jeroen66124/Brainkit/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Brainkit can be used for pretty much anything, it is a real-time glorified cheat sheet with preview functions for the command line.
+Brainkit can be used for pretty much anything, it is a glorified cheat sheet with preview functions for the command line.
 You can add and remove all sorts of files to the /database as long as [Batcat](https://github.com/sharkdp/bat) supports it.

 <p align="right">(<a href="#top">back to top</a>)</p>